Updated July 25, 2024. Originally posted November 21, 2023.

 Water is necessary for all functions of the body, whether your body is going through withdrawals or not.

-Regardless of the withdrawal symptoms you are experiencing, you need to drink water.
-This can help give you a bit more energy, mental clarity and facilitate your flow of oxygen if you're having trouble breathing.
+Regardless of your withdrawal symptoms, you need to drink water.
+This can help give you a bit more energy and mental clarity and facilitate your flow of oxygen if you're having trouble breathing.

 If your body is feeling good enough to move around, do some form of a workout to help with any withdrawal symptoms.
 This helps you focus your mind on other things and achieve some sense of mental clarity.